cdemyanovich/git_out_of_trouble/one/01_slide.md

       ...

 .notes -n is the short-hand designator, but it sometimes has a different meaning for other commands

 !SLIDE commandline incremental
+## But, do wear safety goggles

+`-n`, _usually_ short-hand for `--dry-run`

+    $ git help commit
+    ...
+    -n, --no-verify
+               This option bypasses the pre-commit and
+               commit-msg hooks.
+See also githooks(5).
+    ...
+    --dry-run
+               Do not create a commit, but show a list of paths that are to be committed, paths with local changes that will be left uncommitted and paths that are untracked.

+!SLIDE
+# A little trouble

+!SLIDE commandline incremental
 # Problem